Vsevolod the Big Nest: Reign

 Vsevolod showed little mercy to those who disobeyed his commands.
 In 1180 and 1187 he punished the princes of Ryazan by ousting them from their lands.
 In 1207 he burned to the ground both Ryazan and Belgorod.
 His military fame spread quickly.
 The Tale of Igor's Campaign, thought to be written during Vsevolod's reign, addresses him thus: "Great prince Vsevolod!
 Don't you think of flying here from afar to safeguard the paternal golden throne of Kiev?
 For you can with your oars scatter in drops the Volga, and with your helmets scoop dry the Don."

 But Kievan matters concerned Vsevolod little in the latter part of his reign.
 He concentrated on building up his own capital, Vladimir.
 His Ossetian wife, Maria Shvarnovna, who devoted herself to works of piety and founded several convents, was glorified by the Russian church as a saint.
-By her Vsevolod had no fewer than fourteen children, thus earning for himself the sobriquet Big Nest.
+By her Vsevolod had no fewer than fourteen children, and earned the sobriquet 'Big Nest'.

 Death and succession

 Before his death, grand prince Vsevolod divided his territories between his sons, with the second-oldest Yuri receiving the largest share.
 Four of them, Konstantin, George, Yaroslav and Sviatoslav, succeeded him as Grand Dukes of Vladimir.
 Vsevolod died on 12 April 1212 and was buried at the Assumption Cathedral in Vladimir.

-Immediately after Vsevolod's death, the Vladimir-Suzdal war of succession (1212–1216) broke out between his sons, who each sought a larger share of his inheritance for themselves.
+Immediately after Vsevolod's death, the Vladimir-Suzdal war of succession (1212–1216) broke out between his sons, who each sought a greater share of his lands for themselves.

 Marriage and children

-Vsevolod married first Maria, whose origins are disputed.
+Vsevolod first married Maria Shvarnovna, whose origins are disputed.
 She has been variously identified as Ossetian, Alan and Moravian.
 They had at least fourteen children: